 You might wonder how anyone can list with precision the world's 10 best destinations for backpackers.
-In truth, there could be dozens of these lists: best outdoor locations for backpackers, best big cities for backpackers, most relaxing destinations for backpackers, places that keep backpackers busiest, and so on.
+In truth, there could be dozens of these lists: best outdoor locations for backpackers, best big cities for backpackers, most relaxing destinations for backpackers, places that keep backpackers busiest, best spots for first-time backpackers, and so on.

 This collection represents some solid choices from all of those groups, and perhaps a few more.
 To make this list, a destination must have an ample supply of hostels and other low-budget accommodations.
 In addition, it helps to have university sections where affordable dining is available, natural beauty worthy of a big airfare tab, and sunsets that stay in the memory for decades to come.

 What follows, in no particular order, are 10 top backpacking destinations throughout the world.